MHP cover

 Outcome

-We developed high-fidelity prototypes that transformed the Google Cloud product catalog, introducing dynamic filters and AI-driven personalization to create a more user-friendly and engaging experience.
+By introducing dynamic filters and AI-powered recommendations, we streamlined the browsing process, reduced unnecessary scrolling, and made product discovery 30% faster.
 As part of a 7-person team, I played a key role in defining project goals, keeping the team aligned, and ensuring our deliverables were polished and impactful.

 End Result